mcls/sample_file/README.md

 # SampleFile

 The SampleFile gem provides an easy way to generate files while testing.
+*Currently you can generate images and videos.*

 ## Installation